AdEspresso

 Are your Facebook campaigns running 24/7, reaching the target audience regardless of the time or weekday?

-When analyzing Facebook ad accounts, I’ve noticed that there are always some days and hours that outperform the rest.
+An important part of Facebook ad optimization is analyzing your Facebook ad accounts.
+And I’ve noticed that there are always some days and hours that outperform the rest.

 To see which weekdays contribute to the most conversions at the lowest CPA, go to your Facebook Ads Manager reports and use the Breakdown menu to break down your campaigns by Day.